yecril71pl/cpp-docs.pl-pl/docs/standard-library/multiset-class.md

 ### <a name="parameters"></a>Parametry

+*Klucz*<br/>
-*klucz* klucz elementy, które mają być dopasowywane w zestawie wielokrotnym.
+ Klucz elementy, które mają być dopasowywane w zestawie wielokrotnym.

 ### <a name="return-value"></a>Wartość zwracana